Adobe-Marketing-Cloud/aep-sdks-documentation/beta/project-griffon/set-up-project-griffon.md

 ### Start a Project Griffon session

-1. [Create](https://aep-sdks.gitbook.io/docs/beta/project-griffon/using-project-griffon#1-create-a-session) a new session in the [griffon UI](https://griffon.adobe.com/) by providing a base url for your application.
+1. Create a session in the [Griffon UI](https://griffon.adobe.com/) by providing a base url for your application.

+For more information about creating a session, see [Create a session](https://aep-sdks.gitbook.io/docs/beta/project-griffon/using-project-griffon#1-create-a-session).

 2. Configure your iOS/Android application to handle the griffon session deeplink obtained from the griffon.

 {% tabs %}
 {% tab title="Android" %}

-Once your app is configured to handle the deeplink.
-You can start the griffon session by opening the deeplink provided from the griffon UI
+After your app is configured to handle the deeplink, start the Griffon session by opening the deeplink from the Griffon UI.
 ![](../../.gitbook/assets/griffon_deeplink_configure.png)

 ### startSession

-Alternatively, startSession API can be used to start a griffon session by providing the deeplink.
+You can also start a Griffon session by providing the deeplink through `startSession` API.
 After this API is called, to begin a session, the SDK displays a PIN authentication overlay on your app.

 #### Java